seanox/pdf-service/manual/Introduction.md

 Files.write(Paths.get("example.pdf"), data, StandardOpenOption.CREATE);
 ```

-The render method needs an implemented template.
+The render method needs an implemented template, in the best case.
+But you can
+also implement a universal template, which uses simple strings for the paths to
+the templates.

 Why as a template implementation?